ankane/shorts/Securing-Database-Traffic.md

 # Securing Database Traffic with PgBouncer and RDS

-Securing database traffic inside your own network can be a great step for defense in depth.
+Securing database traffic inside your network can be a great step for defense in depth.
 It’s also a necessity for [Zero Trust Networks](https://www.amazon.com/Zero-Trust-Networks-Building-Untrusted/dp/1491962194).

 Both Amazon RDS and PgBouncer have built-in support for TLS, but it’s a little bit of work to get it set up.
 This tutorial will show you how.